 Therapy Requirements &Certification Page

-Experience: Got at least 1 year of travel healthcare experience under your belt?
+Experience: Got at least 1 year of healthcare experience in your discipline under your belt?
 You’re in!
-(Therapists don’t require clinical experience, while therapy assistants do require 1 year of experiencet—new grads, you’re good to apply right away.)
+(Therapists don’t require post-grad clinical experience–new grads, you’re good to apply right away.
+Therapy assistants do require 1 year of post-grad experience.)

 Recent Practice: Make sure you’ve worked in your field for at least 6 months within the last 2 years.